 Derek N. Mueller: email@example.com

-Copyright © Derek N. Mueller.
+Copyright © 2017 Derek N. Mueller.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
-204 pages, with notes, illustrations, and bibliographies.
-This book will be available in print direct from University Press of Colorado online, or at any online or brick-and-mortar bookstore.
+204 pages, with notes, illustrations, index, and bibliographies.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.